pactumjs/pactum/docs/mock-server.md

 #### Basic Interactions

 Use `addInteraction` to add a basic interaction to the server.
+It returns a string containing id of the interaction.

 ```javascript
 const mock = require('pactum').mock;